kushaljgec2025/Protfolio_kg_codex/README.md

 # Protfolio_kg_codex
 I have build my protfolio website using HTML CSS and Javascript.

-It is an ongoing process.
+It is an under development project.

 I have dropped some sample of my website which have built till now.